isra17/fcd/INSTALL.md

 * `LLVM_SRC_DIR`: this should point to a directory that contains a `/include` directory where the main LLVM headers reside.
 If you have a pre-built version of LLVM, this is the same as `LLVM_BUILD_DIR`.
 * `CLANG_SRC_DIR` is the directory that contains a `/include` directory where the Clang includes reside.
 If you have a pre-built version of LLVM taken from the LLVM website, this is the same as `LLVM_SRC_DIR`.
 * `CLANG_BIN_DIR` is the directory that contains a `/lib` director with all the Clang .a files.
 This is also the same as `LLVM_BIN_DIR` if you grab a build from the LLVM website.

+By default, every `LLVM_*_DIR` and `CLANG_*_DIR` variables point to the same directory, and just reference `LLVM_BUILD_DIR` (such that changing that one only changes all the others).
+If you downloaded a pre-built LLVM distribution, you can use the decompressed root path directly.

 With all that, the traditional Command+R should allow fcd to build and run.